Russia cuts Kyrgyz debt for military, power deals

 Mountainous Kyrgyzstan and Tajikistan view prospective hydroelectric dams as crucial to generating power for two of the former Soviet Union’s most impoverished states, which currently rely almost entirely on imported electricity.

-Such projects, however, have angered downstream neighbor Uzbekistan, which relies on the same rivers to irrigate farmland and supply drinking water for the region’s most populous nation.
+Such projects, however, have angered downstream neighbour Uzbekistan, which relies on the same rivers to irrigate farmland and supply drinking water for the region’s most populous nation.

 Asked about these concerns, Putin said both Uzbekistan and Kazakhstan, which also lies downstream, would be invited to participate and to play a role in management of the projects.